xXAI-botXx/Project-Helper/guides/Git_Helper.md

 ---

+- Git only saves changes (but in some files it can not detect the changes and instead it saves the whole new file as change) + and saves these changes forever!
+You can always go back to your first changes you made.
 - You must be in a Git repository using Git Bash or Git CMD for these commands (except git clone) to work.
 - When you are in a Git repository using Git Bash/Git CMD, the branch is displayed, making it easy to identify.
 - You can also **right-click** in a folder to start Git Bash in that folder (this can be helpful).
 - Do not commit/push large files!!!
+  - Images
+  - Databases
+  - PDF Files
+  - All Files which changes while you do not change your code
+  - But there are always exceptions
+  - You should know that pushed changed will never leave the memory of your project and so your project will grow and grow
+  - It is also not ideal to handle files where changes can't be detected by Git (For example if you change one pixel in an image, git can not detect/save this small change instead it have to save the whole new image as "change")

 <br><br>